Andereoo/TkinterWeb/README.md

 ```
 ![TkinterWeb](/tkinterweb/images/tkinterweb.png)

-Some other tricks, such as handling link clicks, can be found in [the HtmlFrame documentation](/tkinterweb/docs/HTMLFRAME.md#tips-and-tricks)
+Some other tricks, such as handling page title changes or link clicks, can be found in [the HtmlFrame documentation](/tkinterweb/docs/HTMLFRAME.md#tips-and-tricks)

 &nbsp;
 &nbsp;